konklone/tmcw.github.com/_posts/2013-02-20-the-code-compiled.md

 The DC Council discusses and edits bills in Microsoft Word or WordPerfect format.
 They're emailed around, collected and edited just like any other document.

-When bills are passed, they're added by staffers to the Council's [Law Information Management System](http://dcclims1.dccouncil.us/lims/), a .NET web application that stores and serves metadata and PDF downloads of resolutions, bills, and more.
+When bills are passed, staffers add them to the
+[Law Information Management System](http://dcclims1.dccouncil.us/lims/), a .NET web application that stores and serves metadata and PDF downloads of resolutions, bills, and more.
 Here's an [example of a ceremonial resolution](http://bit.ly/14O6B1W) proposed in 2013.

 <a href='http://dcclims1.dccouncil.us/lims/'><img src='http://farm9.staticflickr.com/8379/8465131479_fc0c05b550_b.jpg' class='white-on-white' /></a>

-The Law Information Management System, or LIMS, is hosted by the Council's own server, [owned, operated, and even hosted in DC](http://toolbar.netcraft.com/site_report?url=http://dccouncil.us/).
+This Law Information Management System, or LIMS, is hosted by the Council's own server, [owned, operated, and even hosted in DC](http://toolbar.netcraft.com/site_report?url=http://dccouncil.us/).
 It's a Windows server running IIS which handles about 0.5 requests/sec before timing out.
 But it's entirely their property, and thus